kakaroto/Beyond20/docs/features.md

 * The attack spell modifiers can be clicked to roll the dice if needed
 * Dice formulas in descriptions can be clicked to roll the dice
   * Dice formulas are detected in items, spells, actions or custom actions, class features, racial traits or Feats
-  * The dice formula is clickable in the D&D beyond side panel, as well as in the Roll20 chat text
+  * The dice formula is clickable in the D&D beyond side panel, as well as in the VTT chat text
-  * The clickable dice can be disabled to not show in the D&D Beyond page or in the Roll20 text, separately
+  * The clickable dice can be disabled to not show in the D&D Beyond page or in the VTT text, separately
 * Creatures stat blocks
 * Vehicles stat blocks